trilitech/tezos-developer-docs/docs/dApps/unity/quickstart.md

    }
    ```

-   You can adjust this code and the Unity object to control when and where the QR code appears.
+   You can adjust this code and the bound Unity object to control when and where the QR code appears.

 1. Add features to your project to use the connected account.
-For example the `TezosSDK/Examples/Common/Scripts/AccountInfoUI.cs` file responds to the `AccountConnected` event, which runs when the user scans the QR code and approves the connection in their wallet app.
+For example, the `TezosSDK/Examples/Common/Scripts/AccountInfoUI.cs` file responds to the `AccountConnected` event, which runs when the user scans the QR code and approves the connection in their wallet app.
 When the event runs, it uses the `TezosManager.Instance.Wallet` object to get information about the connected account, such as its address:

    ```csharp